Twist (dance): Twist

 The band Nirvana's song "Aneurysm", first released in 1991 on the "Smells Like Teen Spirit" single, prominently features a mention of the spirited dance in the first line of each verse, prompting its listeners to, "Come on over, and do the twist."

 In 1993, a film by Ron Mann called Twist was a documentary about the craze.
 Quentin Tarantino's 1994 film Pulp Fiction featured John Travolta and Uma Thurman dancing the Twist to Chuck Berry's "You Never Can Tell" as part of the Jack Rabbit Slim's Twist Contest.
 In Spider-Man 3 (2007), Harry Osborn and Mary Jane Watson dance to "The Twist".
 In a Season One episode of Mad Men ("The Hobo Code"), Peggy Olsson and several other employees of Sterling Cooper dance to Chubby Checker's "The Twist".
 Season One takes place in 1960, when Checker's version first became a hit.

 In 1995 Faber & Faber published The Twist: The Story of the Song and Dance That Changed the World by Jim Dawson, ISBN 978-0-571-19852-8.
 In 2009 a version of the Twist was performed by Lady Gaga and her backup dancers in the official video for the song "Bad Romance".
 The Twist was also a pivotal part of the book The Strange Case of Origami Yoda (2010), in which an origami puppet made to resemble Yoda gives out advice.

+In 2016, the Seattle band Naked Giants released their EP R.I.P., which included the song "Twist", which includes references to the eponymous dance.
+The introduction of the song features two overlaid tracks, including one of a man recounting how "back in my day, we used to do the twist every night, 'till the neighbors complained", overlaid with a girl named Suzie being asked to do the twist.
+Later, the lead singer tells the listener "I wanna see you twist".